Metro Detroit: Detroit–Warren–Ann Arbor Combined Statistical Area

 With the adjacent city of Windsor, Ontario, and its suburbs, the combined Detroit–Windsor area has a population of about 5.7 million.
 When the nearby Toledo metropolitan area and its commuters are taken into account, the region constitutes a much larger population center.
-An estimated 46 million people live within a 300 mi radius of Detroit proper.
+An estimated 46 million people live within a 300 mi radius of Detroit proper, including the major metropolitan areas of Chicago, Toronto and Cleveland.
 Metro Detroit is at the center of an emerging Great Lakes Megalopolis.

 Conan Smith, a businessperson quoted in a 2012 article by The Ann Arbor News, stated the most significant reason Washtenaw County, including Ann Arbor, is not often included in definitions of Metro Detroit is that there is a "lack of affinity that Washtenaw County as a whole has with Wayne County and Detroit or Oakland County and Macomb".
 Ann Arbor is nearly 43 miles by car from Downtown Detroit, and developed separately as a university city, with its own character.
 Smith said that county residents "just don't yet see ourselves as a natural part of that [Detroit] region, so I think it feels a little forced to a lot of people, and they're scared about it".